Dashain: Day 7: Phulpati

-On this day the Phulpati (the kalasha, banana stalks, Jamara, and sugar cane tied with red cloth) is brought by Magars from Gorkha – a three-day walk, about 169 km from the Kathmandu Valley.
-Hundreds of formally-dressed government officials gather on the Tundikhel ground for the event.
-The President observed the ceremony at Tundikhel, and the Phulpati parade marched towards the Hanuman Dhoka complex.
-The Nepali Army fires a 10- to 15-minute feu de joie and a 21-gun salute, followed by a military parade.
-The Phulpati is brought to the Hanuman Dhoka palace.
+On this day the national Phulpati (the kalasha, banana stalks, Jamara, and sugar cane tied with red cloth) is brought to the capital by Magars from Gorkha – a three-day walk, about 169 km from the Kathmandu Valley.
+Hundreds of formally-dressed government officials, diplomats and high ranking military and police personnel gather on the Tundikhel ground for the arrival event.
+The President, as guest of honor, attends the ceremony at Tundikhel.
+On its grounds, the Nepali Army fires a 10- to 15-minute feu de joie and a 21-gun salute, followed by a military parade in honor of the holiday, and the Phulpati parade of army personnel, alongside a delegation of the Magars, marches past the president, leaving the grounds en route passing by the Hanuman Dhoka complex and towards Rastrapati Bhawan were the national Phulpati is deposited and received by palace staff.

-Since 2001,when the royal family was overthrown, the two-century-old tradition has changed and the Phulpati goes to the residence of the president.
-The president assumed the king's social and religious roles after the end of the monarchy, in addition to being commander-in-chief of the army.
+Since 2008, when the royal family was overthrown and Nepal was proclaimed a republic, the two-century-old tradition has changed and the Phulpati goes to the residence of the president rather than at the royal palaces wherein it was formerly received by the royal family.
+The president assumed the king's social and religious roles after the end of the monarchy, in addition to being commander-in-chief of the army, inclusive of his attendance of the principal ceremony of the day.
 The Phulpati parade at Tundikhel is still held as an expression of army loyalty to Nepali traditions and culture.

 In other cities and towns across Nepal and India, a Phulpati procession takes place.
 Flowers, fruit and holy symbols are tied in a red cloth, which is covered with a red shawl and carried on a decorated log.
 Townspeople offer flowers and fruit as the procession passes their houses, accompanied by traditional Naumati instruments.